Accessibility Tools

 How are the fellows selected?

 The selection committee is drawn from representatives of Black and Indigenous-centered farming organizations in the northeast and southeast, including Federation of Southern Cooperatives, Land Loss Prevention Project.
-Fresh Future Farm, National Black Food and Justice Alliance, Native American Food Sovereignty Alliance, NEFOC, New Communities Inc/SW GA Project., Black Church Food Security Network, Southeastern African American Farmers’ Organic Network, Farms to GrowBlack Farmer Fund, Farm School NYC, RAFI – Farmers of Color Network, Jubilee Justice, Sipp Culture, and Intertribal Agriculture Council.
+Fresh Future Farm, National Black Food and Justice Alliance, Native American Food Sovereignty Alliance, NEFOC, New Communities Inc/SW GA Project., Black Church Food Security Network, Southeastern African American Farmers’ Organic Network, Farms to GrowBlack Farmer Fund, Farm School NYC, RAFI – Farmers of Color Network, Sierra Seeds Cooperative, Jubilee Justice, Sipp Culture, and Intertribal Agriculture Council.

 Each application will have at least 2 reviewers.
 In addition to reviewing whether an applicant meets the main eligibility criteria (asked for in Question 14 of the application), reviewers will score an application using the following 6 questions: